WebAssembly/component-model/design/mvp/Explainer.md

 where `event` is defined as in [`waitable-set.wait`](#-waitable-setwait).

-The `waitable-set.poll` built-in returns the `event` `none` if no event was available without blocking. `poll` implicitly performs a `yield`, allowing other tasks to be scheduled before `poll` returns.
-If `waitable-set.poll` is called from a synchronous- or `async callback`-lifted export, no other synchronous or `async callback`-lifted tasks can start or progress in the current component instance (ensuring non-reentrance of the core wasm code).
-However, non-`callback` `async`-lifted ("stackful async") exports may start or progress at any time.
+The `waitable-set.poll` built-in [suspends][waiting] the [current thread] in the "ready" state (like `thread.yield`).
+Once nondeterministically resumed, `waitable-set.poll` will return either a pending event from one of the waitables in `s` or, if there is none, the `none` `event`.
+Thus, repeatedly calling `waitable-set.poll` in a loop allows other tasks to execute.

 If `cancellable` is set, `waitable-set.poll` may return `task-cancelled` (`6`) if the caller requests [cancellation] of the [current task].
 If `cancellable` is not set, `task-cancelled` is never returned.
 `task-cancelled` is returned at most once for a given task and thus must be propagated once received.

+If `waitable-set.poll` is called from a synchronous- or `async callback`-lifted export, no other synchronous or `async callback`-lifted tasks can start or progress in the current component instance (ensuring non-reentrance of the core wasm code).
+However, non-`callback` `async`-lifted ("stackful async") exports may start or progress at any time.

 The Canonical ABI of `waitable-set.poll` is the same as `waitable-set.wait` (with the `none` case indicated by returning `0`).
 (See also